 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.

 - A-levels: A*A*A with the A*s in Mathematics and Further Mathematics (if taken)

 - IB: 39 (including core points) with 766 at HL

 - Or any other equivalent (see details of international qualifications)

-The majority of those who read Mathematics will have taken both Mathematics and Further Mathematics at A-level (or the equivalent), but this is not essential.
+The majority of those who read Mathematics will have taken both Mathematics and Further Mathematics at A-level (or the equivalent).
+However, Further Mathematics at A-level is not essential.
 It is far more important that you have the drive and desire to understand the subject.
 Our courses have limited formal prerequisites, so it is the experience rather than outright knowledge which needs to be made up.
 If you gain a place under these circumstances, your college will normally recommend suitable extra preparatory reading for the summer before you start your course.

 All candidates must also take the Mathematics Admissions Test (MAT) as part of their application.
 Please see how to apply for further details.

 Oxford University is committed to recruiting the best and brightest students from all backgrounds.
 We offer a generous package of financial support to Home/EU students from lower-income households.
 (UK nationals living in the UK are usually Home students.)

 These annual fees are for full-time students who begin this undergraduate course here in 2016.